floatinghotpot/hiquant/README.md

 Great appreciate developers of following projects.
 This project is based on their great works: Pandas, Matplotlib, Mplfinance, Akshare, etc.

-Thanks SINA financial and Legu for providing data service from their websites.
+Thanks folloowing websites for providing data service: Sina, Legu, Yahoo, Nasdaq, etc.

 Thanks the warm-hearted knowledge sharing on Zhihu and Baidu websites.